SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

 number of things that may need cleaning up.
 And there are some enhancements/improvements.
 In no particular order:

  - [ ] Load subject definition files instead of hard-coding claim and alt-score definitions.
+ - [ ] Occasionally a (summative?) test result should be missing target scores
  - [ ] Use only a subset of items from item bank in a particular session outcome (?)
  - [ ] Combine cfg.DEMOGRAPHICS_BY_GRADE and population.DEMOGRAPHICS.
 They both represent demographic distribution of
  students but they have different values.